Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

   </inbound>
   ```

-- Test the call by using either the *Starter* or *Unlimited* product, click on Trace button (if Tracing is not enabled, Enable Tracing) and then inspect the result on the *Trace* tab.
+- Test the call by using either the *Starter* or *Unlimited* product, click on Trace button and then inspect the result on the *Trace* tab.
+If Tracing is not enabled, press *Enable Tracing*.

   ![APIM Policy Amend Backend Call](../../assets/images/apim-trace-amend-backend-1.png)